morrev/audio-landscapes/README.md

 3D visualization of audio files (currently .wav only).

-Computes spectrogram on stream of .wav chunks to define vertex heights on 3D triangle mesh (or optionally, the raw byte values can be plotted), with customizable color map and options.
+Computes FFT on windows of .wav chunks to define vertex heights on 3D triangle mesh, with customizable color map and other options.
+X axis is time; y axis is frequency.

 Hobby project for:
 * familiarization w/ audio formats (buffering, channels, underruns)